Vegan Hanami essentials

 Ekibenya Matsuri, Tokyo Station

-If you were to envisage a bento paradise, it would surely look like the Ekibenya (ekiben store) at Tokyo Station.
-It is easy to deduce the popularity of the store once you see the plethora of choices available.
+If you were to imagine a bento paradise, it would surely look like the Ekibenya (ekiben store) at Tokyo Station.
+It’s clear how popular the store is once you see the plethora of choices.
 There’s something for everyone here — seafood bento, teriyaki chicken bento, pork cutlet bento and voilà, the “vegetable bento.”
-It is a privilege in Japan when ingredients are clearly labelled to indicate no meat, no fish, no dairy and no eggs.
-For this reason, Ekibenya’s no-fuss bento for vegans is a winner, even before you have looked beyond the packaging.
-An eye-catching paper belt holds together a seemingly traditional bamboo box and matches the colorful and perfectly-balanced contents within: white rice, sekihan (red bean rice), soy karaage (fried-chicken), hijiki (seaweed), purple radish tsukemono (pickle) and bites of vegetables including mushroom, lotus root, pumpkin and peppers.
+A rarity in Japan, Ekibenya clearly labels its food so you can easily find vegan options.
+The meal comes nestled inside a traditional bamboo box: fluffy white rice, sekihan (red bean rice), soy karaage (vegan fried “chicken”), hijiki (seaweed), crunchy purple radish tsukemono (pickle) and fresh mushroom, lotus root, pumpkin and peppers.

 vegan bento hanami essentials aikta kumar vegetarian picnic lunchbox sakura viewing Pariya